nadeemlab/SPT/README.md

 **phenotype density**: *The fraction of the cell area occupied by cells of a given phenotype, out of the total cell area*.

 The results of this pipeline are saved to `results/stats_tests.csv`.
+If no cell area data is provided, a default constant value is used.
 Example rows from this table are shown below:

 <p align="center">
 <img src="docs/_static/density_example.png">